aws/aws-cdk/CONTRIBUTING.md

 Dev Environments are cloud-based development environments.
-[Amazon CodeCatalyst](https://aws.amazon.com/codecatalyst/) allows you to checkout your linked Github repository in your Dev Environments with your favorite local IDEs such as VSCode or JetBrains.
+[Amazon CodeCatalyst](https://aws.amazon.com/codecatalyst/) allows you to checkout your linked Github repositories in your Dev Environments with your favorite local IDEs such as VSCode or JetBrains.

 Build up `aws-cdk-lib` as well as `framework-integ` when you enter your Dev Env: